 Treatment Options for TMJ Disorder

 Are you experiencing jaw pain, clicking and popping of your jaw, headaches, or ear pain?
 If so, you could be living with a TMJ disorder.
-There are a variety of treatment options available, and in the most severe cases, we may be called in to help.
+There are a variety of treatment options available, and at Beautiful Smiles, we can help you figure out the best course of action for your unique situation.

 Diagnosing TMJ Disorder

-An oral surgeon or a dentist can diagnose TMJ disorder through a few steps.
+Dr. James Yang can diagnose TMJ disorder through a few steps.
 First, a physical exam will be conducted, although there is no specific test that will diagnose TMJ disorder.
-If you go to a dentist first, you will also discuss your medical history with them, and if necessary, your dentist might send you to an oral surgeon.
+We will discuss your medical history, and if necessary, we might send you to an oral surgeon.
 In certain cases, an MRI of your jaw might be taken in order to detect cartilage damage within the joint.
 This will also rule out other health problems.

 A lot of TMJ disorder symptoms can respond well to home remedies.
 These can include the use of cold packs or ice and over-the-counter pain medications.
 Avoiding gum chewing and eating soft foods can help, as can massage, stress reduction, and relaxation techniques.